coq-community/parseque/README.md

-Port of agdarsec to Coq
+Port of the agdarsec total parser combinator library to Coq.

 ## Meta